SSH, the Secure Shell

 What is commonly called ‘SSH’ is actually a collection of utilities such as ssh, scp, slogin, and sftp.
 SSH can be used to effectively replace telnet in a manner almost invisible to users.
 However, in the background SSH sessions involve authentication, key exchange, encryption, and passphrase generation and storing, making SSH a complex protocol.

 SSH version 1 was released in 1995; however, a few years later it was determined to be unreliable.
 SSHv1 is vulnerable to a well known exploit that allows an attacker to insert data into the communication stream, making it vulnerable to man-in-the-middle (MITM) attacks.
 In short, versions of SSH prior to v2.0 are not completely cryptographically safe, so they should not be used.
 Therefore this article will focus only on SSHv2.
-Bear in mind that if you see SSH version 1.99 installed, this means that the host supports both SSH v1.5 and v2.
+Bear in mind that if you see SSH version 1.99 installed, this means that the host supports both SSH v1.5 and v2 (see RFC 4253 for reference).

 SSH uses the public key (asymmetric) cryptographic model which means that data encryption between hosts utilizes two keys: a public key to encrypt the data, and a private key to decrypt it.
 The asymmetric keys are used to authenticate the SSH server and client and then to negotiate a symmetric key.
 This symmetric key is utilized for data encryption.